open-contracts/protocol/PROTOCOL.md

 # The Protocol

-The Open Contracts oracle protocol can be summarized by the following figure.
-The remaining document will dive into the technical details of the protocol.
-It can be summarized by the following figure, it's indiv
+The following figure provides an overview of the protocol, and the remaining document will dive into the details.

 ```ascii
              TLS-over-TLS